 Bibliographies are a great source of information for your own research.
 If you've found a book or an article that you really like, always take a look at the bibliography or works cited.
 You can use citations to find copies of the books and articles that are referenced.

-A great way to do this is with UC-eLinks’ Citation Linker.
-If you have a citation and you want to find the article that it references, enter the citation information in the appropriate fields.
-Citation Linker will retrieve a digital copy of the article if one is available.
+A great way to do this is with UC Library Search.
+If you have a citation and you want to find the book or article that it references, enter the title of the book or article in the search box.
+UC Library Search will search not only UCI's book catalog, but also the book catalogs of all 10 UC campuses as well as thousands of databases all at once.
 Another way to find articles from a bibliography is to use Google Scholar.

 When you encounter a bibliography, you will need to decipher the various parts of the bibliographic entry to do a search.
 Usually, the title of a book or journal will be in italics.
 The title of a journal article might be in quotations, but not always.
 In some scientific journals, you will see journal titles abbreviated.
 That's okay, because the title of the article won't be abbreviated, and that's what you need to put in the Citation Linker or Google Scholar to search for the article.